 4. Paris Letters – Janice Macleod

-I found this book delightful.
-The author, the writing, the pictures that she paints of Paris both with her watercolors and her words…are all delightful.
-It is also funny.
-I laughed at her descriptions of her struggles with the French language and French bureaucracy.
-It is also inspiring and helps to remember that change is possible.
+This book about Paris is delightful.
+The author, the writing, the pictures that she paints of Paris, both with her watercolors and words…are all wonderful.
+I also laughed at her descriptions of her struggles with the French language and French bureaucracy.

-This book would appeal to those who enjoy memoirs, those who love Paris, or those who dream of starting a new life in a new place.
+This Paris book would appeal to those who enjoy memoirs, those who love Paris, or who dream of starting a new life in a new place.
+It is an inspiring book and helps to remember that change is possible.

 Suggested by Karen Keathley | PostcardsFromNana.com